kilofox/kohana/system/guide/kohana/files/config.md

 ## Creating your own config files

-Let's say we want a config file to store and easily change things like the title of a website, or the google analytics code.
+Let's say we want a config file to store and easily change things like the title of a website, or the Google Analytics code.
 We would create a config file, let's call it `site.php`:

     // config/site.php